 A dream landscape for adventurers who crave solitude, the preserve sits on the border of Canada and Alaska.
 The only ways in are by driving long gravel roads or taking a float trip or charter flight.
 Once here, miles of camping, hiking, canoeing, and fishing a-plenty await—often with no one else in sight for days.
 Those who prefer their solitude dressed up with snow should schedule a winter mushing or snowmachining trip.

-class="note_tip">Novices should refrain from exploring the preserve solo; consider hiring a guide familiar with the area or having an experienced outdoors person accompany you.
+Novices should refrain from exploring the preserve solo; consider hiring a guide familiar with the area or have an experienced outdoors person accompany you.